Frequently Asked Questions (FAQ)

 Some of the permitting highlights include: the project has been designed to reduce emissions and will fall under a Standard Air Contaminant Discharge Permit.
 In addition, the project will be one of the first new facilities reviewed under the State’s Cleaner Air Oregon Program.
 US Army Corps of Engineers and Oregon Department of State Lands will oversee wetland fill of the creation of valuable wetland habitat.
 Columbia County will oversee various building permits.

-NEXT plans to file the first permits in spring of 2019.
+NEXT plans to file the first permits in 2019.

 How will this project benefit Columbia County?